African-American literature: Frederick Douglass

 Frederick Douglass (c.
 1818–1895) first came to public attention in the North as an orator for abolition and as the author of a moving slave narrative.
 He eventually became the most prominent African American of his time and one of the most influential lecturers and authors in American history.

-Born into slavery in Maryland, Douglass eventually escaped and worked for numerous abolitionist causes.
+Born into slavery in Maryland, Douglass eventually escaped and worked for abolitionist causes.
 He also edited a number of newspapers.
 Douglass's best-known work is his autobiography, Narrative of the Life of Frederick Douglass, an American Slave, which was published in 1845.
 At the time some critics attacked the book, not believing that a black man could have written such an eloquent work.
 Despite this, the book was an immediate bestseller.
 Douglass later revised and expanded his autobiography, which was republished as My Bondage and My Freedom (1855).
-In addition to serving in a number of political posts during his life, he also wrote numerous influential articles and essays.
+In addition to serving in a number of political posts during his life, he also wrote multiple influential articles and essays.